 Treatment of Convergence Insufficiency

-Convergence insufficiency has an excellent prog nosis in the majority of cases.
-Children are treated when fusional vergences are poor and the patient is showing signs of becoming exotropic.
+it has an excellent prog nosis in the majority of cases.
+In Children, We can treat when fusional vergences are poor and the patient is showing signs of becoming exotropic.
 Adults with this condition receive treatment only in the presence of symptoms.
-Treatment of convergence insufficiency includes optical treatment, orthoptic treatment, prismotherapy and surgery.
+Treatment of it includes optical treatment, orthoptic treatment, prismotherapy and surgery.

 1. Optical treatment